In addition to its clinical mission, the ALS Center has an important research and education mission.

 Clinical trials

-View the list of neurology and neuromuscular clinical trials with which this program is currently involved.
+View the list of neurology and neuromuscular clinical trials for a full list of clinical trials for ALS and related diseases currently offered at Dartmouth Health.
 Consider joining a trial today.
 You could help change the future of medicine.